Planet Earth’s Chakras

 I wanted to connect with something fun this week, so decided to connect two of my favorite themes – chakras and nature – and do a post on the earth’s chakras, and specifically, potential locations.

 For those that resist the idea of chakras, in the human body or the earth, think of it this way: Chakras are simply energy vortexes or intersection points, which we know exist in some form in virtually every structural and energetic system.
 Think joints in the skeletel system, or glands in the endocrine/hormonal system.
-Electromagnetic research is starting to be able to detect these intersections – in both humans and the planet – something I may write a future article on (if I can sort through the research – I attempted for this article, but ended up in a white-rabbit type mental hole.)
+Chakras are the energetic version of these intersections, and each one conducts a different type of energy.
+Electromagnetic research is starting to be able to detect these intersections – in both humans and the planet.

 Another model I like for thinking about chakras is as a doorway for awareness.
 Whether you are meditating on your own chakras, or traveling to a ‘power spot’ in nature for contemplation, chakras are a doorway.
 This is a common theme in both indigenous and Eastern mystic systems.
 You can pull a certain type of energy through each chakra into your physical body if you need to (for healing purposes, say), or you can travel through them the other direction in a Mists of Avalon type of way.
-For those of you that have read Mists of Avalon (and if not, it’s a great summer read!), it’s interesting how the characters that don’t know about the doorway to Avalon react when they come upon the spot where the two worlds connect.
-Whether or not they can sense the true power of the place, and how they respond to it, is a direct reflection of the state of awareness they bring to it.
+For those of you that have read Mists of Avalon (and if not, it’s a fun read!), it’s interesting how the characters that don’t know about the doorway to Avalon react when they come upon the spot where the two worlds connect – they can only sense the true power of the place if they live in a state of awareness open to it.

 1st or Root Chakra – Grand Canyon/Sedona/Black Mesa (North America)

-Many systems place the root chakra in North America, but Mount Shasta is actually a more popular choice for this chakra then the Grand Canyon area.
-I love Mount Shasta, but this just doesn’t feel right to me.
+Many systems place the first/root chakra in North America, and the Grand Canyon or Mount Shasta are the two most often mentioned.
+I love Mount Shasta, but its energy doesn’t feel as root chakra oriented to me.
 The Grand Canyon has a rawness, a connection to the core of the earth, that I associate with the root chakra.
 Of course I don’t claim objectivity here, because two of my favorite places in the world, Zion and Bryce canyons, are just north of the Grand Canyon and draw on its energy.
 To the south are Sedona, also often mentioned as a chakra site, and the Hopi mesas.
+This entire southwest region is anchored in the raw power of the Grand Canyon, and each offers a different emanation of it.

-For those who don’t know, the Hopis are a fascinating, peaceful and very secretive Native American tribe.
+Regarding the Hopi mesas, the Hopis are a fascinating, peaceful and fairly secretive Native American tribe.
 The mesas they live on are said to be directly opposite Mt.
-Kailesh on the planet, a Himalayan mountain sacred to many cultures, particularly the Tibetans.
+Kailesh on the planet, a Himalayan mountain sacred to many cultures, particularly the Tibetans (see below.)
 The Tibetan and Hopi cultures share certain traits, and the Dalai Lama has met with Hopi elders.
-Some have posited that the two cultures descended from a common ancient tribe.
-Here’s an article reviewing all the writing on this, although the author is a bit skeptical of the idea himself.
+Some have posited that the two cultures descended from a common ancient tribe (here’s an article on this.)
 In my earth chakra system, I have placed Mt.
 Kailesh in the crown chakra position, but interestingly, several systems reverse these two, placing the U.S. desert southwest in the crown position (particularly Sedona) and Tibet in the root chakra position.

 2nd or Sacral Chakra – Machu Pacchu/Peru/Amazon River (South America)